markmccoid/myCodeDocs/docs/projects/healing-breath.md

 The `AlertSounds` type defines the object that holds all of the sounds that are loaded via a `require` statement.

-The `AlertPlayableSounds` type is defining the object that hold the actual playable alert sound.
+The `AlertPlayableSounds` type is defining the object that holds the actual playable alert sound.

-The load of the assets looks like this:
+The load of the assets happen in the `utils\sounds\soundLibrary.ts` file.

-**SoundLibrary.ts**
+This file loads the resources via a require statement.
+This object is exported/imported into the `useAlertSounds.ts` hook file and is used to load the sounds into a playable format.

+This file also defines a `soundLibrary` variable, which holds details for each sound.
+The `id` key MUST be the same as the corresponding sound / key in the `alertSounds` object that has *required* all the sound files.

+I tried to store all this sound information in a JSON file and then read it in and do the require statements, etc, but the packager doesn't like dynamic "require" statements.
+Opted for this route.

+### Adding a New Sound

+To add a new sound and make it available in the application, there are a few required steps and they happen in the `soundLibrary.ts` file.

+- Add the sound to the `assets/sounds/` directory.
+- Add the key/id of the sounds to the `AlertSoundNames` type in the `soundTypes.ts` file.
+- Add the sounds require statement to the `alertSounds` object in `soundLibrary.ts`
+- Add the meta data to the `soundLibrary` array, also in the `soundLibrary.ts` This will be the metadata for the sound.
+Make sure that the **id** matches the **key** of the sound in the alertSounds object.

+**soundLibrary.ts**

 ```typescript
 // Global variable holding the Audio.Sound object (playable sounds)